Barshore

-Etymology
+History

-There are various speculations about the origin of the name 'Barshore.'
-The most popular theory suggests that it originated in the early 13th century when the town, once densely populated, was completely abandoned due to drought and severe famine.
-The original name, Baar-shaar (Pashto بار ښار), meaning "once abandoned town," gradually evolved over time into its current form, Barshore.
+Karezat and Barshore tehsils were separated from Pishin in 2022 to form the newly created Karezat District.
+However, on 22 November 2022, Tehsil Barshore was removed from the newly created district and merged again in the district Pishin via a notification.

 Earthquakes and droughts

 The most recent drought, which spanned nearly six years from 1998 to 2004, is regarded as one of the worst in the recorded history of Pishin.
 Barshore tehsil was severely impacted by this drought, while Pishin tehsil experienced moderate effects.